-- (b) An opaque screen consisting of one or a combination of the following shall be used: - 1) Freestanding walls, wing walls, or fences; - 2) Earthen berms in conjunction with trees and other landscaping; or - Landscaping, that must be opaque and eight feet in height within 18 months of planting. - (c) Screening shall be a minimum height of eight feet to screen truck berths, loading docks, areas designated for permanent parking or storage of heavy vehicles and equipment or materials. - (d) Screening shall be long enough to screen the maximum size trailer that can be accommodated on site.
+- (b) An opaque screen consisting of one or a combination of the following shall be used: - 1) Freestanding walls, wing walls, or fences; - 2) Earthen berms in conjunction with trees and other landscaping; or - 3) Landscaping, that must be opaque and eight feet in height within 18 months of planting. - (c) Screening shall be a minimum height of eight feet to screen truck berths, loading docks, areas designated for permanent parking or storage of heavy vehicles and equipment or materials. - (d) Screening shall be long enough to screen the maximum size trailer that can be accommodated on site.
 Sites that can accommodate a full size tractor-trailer shall provide a 48-foot wing wall, where wing walls are used. - (4) Shopping Cart Storage.
 All shopping carts shall be stored inside the building they serve.
 Shopping cart corrals shall be made of a material suitable for withstanding weathering and rusting.
 Plastic corrals are prohibited.

 - (5) Refuse Facility Screening.
-All refuse facilities, including new refuse facilities placed on an existing development, shall be large enough to accommodate a trash dumpster and shall be completely screened from view of public streets and adjoining nonindustrial zoned properties by: - (a) Meeting the requirements of the other sections of this section; or surrounded by evergreen landscaping.
+All refuse facilities, including new refuse facilities placed on an existing development, shall be large enough to accommodate a trash dumpster and shall be completely screened from view of public streets and adjoining nonindustrial zoned properties by: - (a) Meeting the requirements of the other sections of this section; or - (b) Screening on three sides by a Fig. 6.480.B-7: Refuse facility screening minimum six-foot masonry wall surrounded by evergreen landscaping.
 An opening shall be situated so that the container is not visible from adjacent properties or public streets and the opening shall be a metal clad opaque gate.
 Chain-link gates are not permitted.
-Gates must have tie backs to secure in the open position.
+Gates must have tie backs to secure in the open position. - (6) Design of Screening.
+All screening shall be complementary to the building served in landscaping approach and through the use of similar colors and material palette.